LegendAlexDeAngelis/laravel-from-scratch/README.md

 Reset the data in the database: `php artisan db:seed`

+Add symlink to allow uploaded files to be available to the public: `php artisan storage:link`

 # Useful PostgreSQL setup commands

 Start PostgreSQL server: `brew services start postgresql`